Whether you've found a pet or lost a pet, you need to act immediately!

 The Humane Society of Southern Arizona is dedicated to keeping owned pets with their families.
 Our dedicated Lost & Found department works everyday to reunite these lost pets with their rightful owners.
 If you have lost or found a pet, follow the information on this page!
 It is crucial to act as quickly as possible.

-HSSA lost and found reports will be updated daily.
-Lost and Found pets will be featured for 7 days in this report.
-For questions or if your pet has been missing for more than 7 days please contact us at 520-327-6088 ext.
-111.
+HSSA lost and found reports will be updated daily and will be featured for 7 days in this report.

 Another resource for lost and found pets is the Pima County Animal Care.
 The Humane Society of Southern Arizona is not affiliated with Pima County Animal Care, though both organizations work to reunite pet owners with lost pets.
 Be sure to check the links below as well as contacting HSSA.